Pometry/Raphtory/docs/user-guide/ingestion/2_direct-updates.md

 `List`).
 This allows you to store both basic values as well as do complex hierarchical modelling depending on your use case.

-In the example below, we are using all of these functions to add a mixture of properties to a node, an edge, and the graph.
+In the example below, we use all of these functions to add a mixture of properties to a node, an edge, and the graph.

 !!! warning